companieshouse/test-data-generator/README.md

     - `number_of_psc`: The number of PSCs to create.
 Defaults to 0.
 Can be used to create multiple PSCs.
     - `psc_type`: Used alongside the `number_of_psc`.
 The types of PSCs to create (e.g., `individual`, `corporate`, `legal-person`, `individual-bo`, `corporate-bo`).
     }
+    - `psc_active`: Boolean value to determine if the PSCs are active or ceased.
+To be used alongside PSC requests.
+Where a request is creating multiple PSCs, a fasle value here will set the first PSC to inactive.
+Defaults to true.
   - `withdrawn_psc_statements`: Integer value to determine the number of withdrawn PSC statements to create.
 Defaults to 0.
   - `active_psc_statements`: Integer value to determine the number of active PSC statements to create.
 Defaults to 1 or `the number_of_psc` passed in the request.
   - `registered_office_is_in_dispute`: Boolean value to determine if the registered office is in dispute.
 Defaults to false.